YasinDehfuli/Financial-Factor-Template/README.md

 # Finanacial Factor Template

-If you need a financial factor template for your website or project you can use this project... :)
+If you need a financial factor template for your website or project, you can use this project… :)

 ## Features:

-Here I create 3 financial factor templates ( Official - Informal - Personal ) for you.
+Here I create 3 financial factor templates (Official — Informal — Personal) for you.
-Languages: PureHTML, SCSS, Bootstrap
+Languages: Pure HTML, SCSS, Bootstrap

 # Demo's